htcondor/htcondor/docs/admin-manual/setting-up-special-environments.rst

         WANT_VACATE    = False
         RANK      = Scheduler =?= $(DedicatedScheduler)

-    The ``START`` expression specifies that a job with the ``Scheduler`` attribute must match the string corresponding ``DedicatedScheduler`` attribute in the machine ClassAd.
-The ``RANK`` expression specifies that this same job (with the ``Scheduler`` attribute) has the highest rank.
+    The ``START`` :index:`START<single: START>` expression specifies that a job with the ``Scheduler`` attribute must match the string corresponding ``DedicatedScheduler`` attribute in the machine ClassAd.
+The ``RANK`` :index:`RANK<single: RANK>` expression specifies that this same job (with the ``Scheduler`` attribute) has the highest rank.
 This prevents other jobs from preempting it based on user priorities.
 The rest of the expressions disable any other of the *condor\_startd* daemon’s pool-wide policies, such as those for evicting jobs when keyboard and CPU activity is discovered on the machine.

  Policy Scenario: Run Both Jobs That Do and Do Not Require Dedicated Resources